JanetVictorious/ztl-maps/README.md

 ## Data Attribution

-The ZTL coordinate data for Italian cities is sourced from their respective municipal websites under the CC BY 4.0 license:
+The ZTL coordinate data for Italian cities is sourced from their respective municipal websites under various licenses:

+### CC BY 4.0 Licensed Data:
 - **Florence**: Data provided by the City of Florence.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - **Bologna**: Data provided by the City of Bologna.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
 - **Milan**: Data provided by the City of Milan.
 Licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

+### IODL 2.0 Licensed Data:
+- **Naples**: Data provided by the City of Naples.
+Licensed under [IODL 2.0](https://www.dati.gov.it/iodl/2.0/)

 This project uses this data with modifications for visualization purposes.